 Note: This post may contain affiliate links.
 Please see my disclosure page for more details.

 Tokyo is a city of theatrics and personality.
 Neon lights illuminate the streets by night and waves of people animate the streets by day, expressing themselves through crazy and quirky fashion.
+Tokyo is insanely photogenic and you’ll be endlessly surprised by the different sights and sounds of Japan.

 No matter how modern they are, the Japanese are still deeply wedded to tradition, and they enjoy sharing their ancient traditions with today’s visitors.
 See ancient arts such as sumo or kabuki — or go full 21st century with the chaotic and famous Robot Restaurant.